Media Center

 Dooley Author Series

 The Dooley Author Series brings notable and award-winning authors and illustrators to campus for special visits with Lamplighter students and faculty.
-During the 2022-2023 school year, Lamplighter will welcome children's author Stacy McAnulty to campus.
+During the 2024-2025 school year, Lamplighter welcomes award-winning children's author Hena Khan.

 Grade-level reading lists for rising Pre-K through fourth grade students are as follows: